Macedonian Ruins

 "For it seemed good to the Holy Spirit and to us not to place on you (Gentile Christians) any greater burden than these essentials: that you abstain from things sacrificed to idols, and from [consuming] blood, and from [eating the meat of] things that have been strangled, and from sexual impurity.
 If you keep yourselves from these things, you will do well.
 Farewell.”
 Acts 15:28–29 (AMP) ("Gentile Christians" is my addition).

-Their conclusion is crucial in clarifying the continuing distinction between Israelite and Gentile followers of Jesus.
-It confirms that Gentile Christians are not obligated to the Torah as are the descendants of Israel.
-The Torah is for and about Israel.
+This conclusion is crucial in clarifying the continuing distinction between Israelite and Gentile followers of Jesus.
+It confirms that Gentile Christians are not obligated to the Jewish laws and customs.
+These remain obligatory for Israel, even those who follow Yeshua (affirmed in Acts 21).

 you were at that time separate from Christ, excluded from the commonwealth of Israel, and strangers to the covenants of promise, having no hope and without God in the world.”
 Ephesians 2:12